pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+#### Day 1124 Reading Programming Books with Pomodore

+This Sunday, I achieve some pomodores, reading the Effective Java book, when you study a topic for a long time you start to boring in some moment, and you need to maintain free your mind, and focus in your way.
+Pomodore helps me with this because, I want to do deep dive in technologies like Java, Microservices, Docker, Kotlin.
+The problem is not enjoying the technology, is support all boring to learn one thing for a long time, years I say.
+Thanks Atomic Habits for change my mind.

 #### Day 1123 Write Code 1% Better Every Day

 Each day you need to write code 1% better than the last day, well if today I write 20 classes, also I need to write 10 test to follow TDD obvious.
 There are a lot of things  to learn in Software Engineer about how to write code, how to create good classes, how to apply Design Patterns in the code.
 Quarkus framework is amazing.